Towards Writing Style Adaptation in Handwriting Recognition: Related Work

 Approaches proposed by Cui et al.~\cite{EmbeddingBased2017} and Delcroix et al.~\cite{ContextAdaptive2018} use an auxiliary SI network that generates SD parameters based on a small SD input (e.g. i-vector, learned speaker embedding, or similar features).
 In the first approach, the auxiliary network generates SD scales and offsets for hidden activations.
 The latter approach proposes to train a recognition network with several branches under the assumption that the different branches learn to specialize in different types of speakers.
 The auxiliary network is then used to generate weights for aggregation of the outputs produced by the individual branches.

-Some of the existing methods are focused on adapting the model without explicit speaker information.
-These methods usually extract the SD information from a longer utterance and utilize it locally.
-In the approach by Kim et al.~\cite{DynamicLayerNormalization2017}, the model predicts activation offsets and scales of multiple layers from the utterance.
-Similarly, L. Sar{\i} et al.~\cite{SpeakerOffset2019} use the utterance to predict local SD activation offsets by an auxiliary network.
-The approach by Xie et al.~\cite{LHUCOnline2019} is based on the LHUC approach mentioned above.
-They propose to produce the LHUC parameters in an online fashion by an auxiliary network.
+Similarly to Wang et al.~\cite{WANG202242}, some of the existing methods~\cite{DynamicLayerNormalization2017,SpeakerOffset2019,LHUCOnline2019} do not explicitly utilize the speaker's identity, instead, they extract global style features from the entire utterance, that is being currently recognized, and incorporate these features into the recognition process of its parts.